 The ART model version on which the Auckland Cycle Model is based does not exclusively consider trips to park and ride facilities; as a result, the current version of the Auckland Cycle Model will also exclude possible short cycle trips to public transport.
-It should be noted however that a recent update to the ART model (now the Macro Strategic Model, MSM) does incorporate car trips to park and ride facilities. e , ito nas a park nas a park official information official information Released under the Should the Auckland Cycle Model be updated to reflect the MSM's outputs, it too will incorporate these trips accordingly (at least in the case where the public transport facility has a park and ride component).
-Released under the Official Information Act 1982
+It should be noted however that a recent update to the ART model (now the Macro Strategic Model, MSM) does incorporate car trips to park and ride facilities. as a paragraphic official information and a paragraphic official information as a paragraphic official information as a paragraphic official information and a paragraphic offic Should the Auckland Cycle Model be updated to reflect the MSM's outputs, it too will incorporate these trips accordingly (at least in the case where the public transport facility has a park and ride component).